bstreete/bstreete.github.io/README.md

 </pre>

 ### Generating the Website
 At this point, you should have a new recipe that needs to be analyzed by Hugo.
 Run the following command to test locally.
 If you are developing on another server, the --baseURL option is necessary for links to work.
 If you are developing locally, that option can be omitted.
+The default server uses port 1313, but you can change this to whatever works for your workflow.
-<pre> hugo server --bind=0.0.0.0 --baseURL=http://<ip_address>:1313</pre>
+<pre> hugo server --bind=0.0.0.0 --baseURL=http://hostname.or.ip.address:1313</pre>

 This will start a webserver at the specified address/port.
 Hugo will be monitoring for file changes, so if you identify an issue in the generated output, merely saving the original file will regenerate the website (barring exceptions).
 The webpage should automatically refresh once Hugo finishes.
 This server runs out of RAM, and does not update the HTML on disk.